GreedYLearner1146/HELA-VFA/README.md

 Except for AssoAlign, all the methods utilized the ResNet-12 as the training backbone.
 The backbone for the AssoAlign is stated in the parenthesis.

 ## Code Instructions ##
+The codes instruction presented in this github utilized miniImageNet as an example.
+For the other datasets, simply download them and change the address path.

 ## Citation Information ##